eliyacobov1/Post-PC-ex4/README.md

 An Android exercise for developers teaching how to play around with intents, activities, services and broadcast receivers

+I pledge the highest level of ethical principles in support of academic excellence.
+I ensure that all of my work reflects my own abilities and not those of someone else

+Answer to theoretical question: We can overwrite the max calculation time to be 200ms during testing only by

 ## To fulfill this exercise:

 > take a loot at file `CalculateRootsService.java`